I’m not sure I want coaching. Why is it helpful?

 Can you give me examples of success stories?

-I worked with two co-founders of a venture-backed retail start-up from Seed Stage through Series B. The team grew from 15 people to 150+ people with stores nationwide.
-I supported the founders as they successfully navigated 3 parentaly leaves (one that overlapped), overcame interpersonal conflicts, maintained a deeply healthy and respectful relationship, and smoothly navigated the departure of one founder after 5 years.
-I also co-created and led a management training program, established core talent management materials, and helped launch their first OKR system.
+I coached two female co-founders of a venture-backed retail start-up from Seed Stage through Series B. The team grew from 15 people to 150+ people with 15+ stores nationwide.
+I supported the founders as they navigated 3 parental leaves (one overlapping), overcame interpersonal conflicts and maintained a deeply healthy and respectful relationship, and smoothly navigated the departure of one founder after 5 years.
+I also co-created and led a management training program, established performance management materials, and helped launch their first OKR system.

 I worked with a mid-career lawyer as he decided what was best for his career and family.
 He was 15 years into a successful career in top law firms and non-profits.
 However, he was feeling unfulfilled overall, demotivated by his boss, and overwhelmed at the idea of having to navigate a career change.
 He also wanted to account for his wife’s own career change and their two, soon to be three, kids.
 Together we worked to get clear on what was working and not working about his current work, what he truly felt excited and passionate about, and what options he had for repurposing his experience in a way that was exciting for him.
 Not long after that, he got a job offer at a law firm that was much more in line with what he was looking for in his career in terms of money, fulfillment and ownership.
 He found fulfilling outlets for his political and writing interests in his local town.
 And, he had confidence that if, and when, he and his family wanted to spend a year abroad, they could.